 Need-Based Aid – Financial aid that is awarded based on a student’s financial circumstance.
 Need-based aid can be awarded in the form of grants, loans, or student employment.
-Students who believe their families will need help in financing their educational costs are encouraged to apply for federal need-based aid by completing the FAFSA, and institutional aid by completing the CSS PROFILE.
+Students who believe their families will need help in financing their educational costs are encouraged to apply for federal need-based aid by completing the FAFSA,.

 Parent Contribution – A portion of the Expected Family Contribution that is derived from the parents’ family income, assets, state and federal taxes, an allowance for family living expenses, and the costs of other family members in college.